-Groundwater quality in the Owens Lake management area is generally poor due to evaporative concentration of solutes.
-Recognizing that the OVGA is not a public water supplier nor does SGMA grant regulatory authority over groundwater quality to GSAs, the water quality degradation sustainability indicator has been interpreted to mean that projects and management actions undertaken by the OVGA cannot result in additional degradation of water quality within the groundwater basin.
+Groundwater quality in and under the Owens Lake is generally poor due to evaporative concentration of solutes; however, water quality outside the perimeter of the lakebed is generally good due to recharge from the Sierra Nevada.
+Recognizing that the OVGA is not a public water supplier nor does SGMA grant regulatory authority over groundwater quality to GSAs, the water quality degradation sustainability indicator has been interpreted to mean that projects and management actions undertaken by the OVGA cannot result in degradation of water quality within the groundwater basin.
 Since the Owens Lake management area is currently in a dynamic steady state condition, it does not require project and management actions at this time.
+Should groundwater conditions, water banking, or pumping in the management area change, the need for additional OVGA monitoring to detect water quality degradation before regulatory thresholds might be reached may be necessary in this portion of the Basin and could be included in an amended GSP.